illwieckz/TremGen/README.md

 make

 # Generate a random map:
-./generate.sh
+./generate

-# It will print the name for the generated map, for example: map_418018295
+# It will print the seed for the generated map, for example: 418018295
-# You use that name on the next parts
+# You use that seed for other actions

-# Build the map (use the previously generated map name):
+# Build the map using the seed as argument:
-./compil.sh map_418018295
+./compile 418018295

-# Test the map (use the previously generated map name):
+# Test the map using the seed as argument:
-./test.sh map_418018295
+./test 418018295

+# If needed, you can regenerate the map using the seed as argument:
+./generate 418018295

 ```

 Documentation
 -------------

-- [official school project intermediat report by students [french/pdf]](docs/RapportMi.pdf)
+- [official school project intermediate report by students [french/pdf]](docs/RapportMi.pdf)
 - [official school project final report by students [french/pdf]](docs/RapportFinal.pdf)
 - [official slides by students for final report presentation at school [french/pdf]](docs/soutenance.pdf)
 - [official school project presentation by teacher to newer students for project continuation [french/pdf]](docs/Resume_et_mots_cles_du_PSI.pdf)